roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Which is the rule I made for myself -- no more fucking 18 year old girls, even if they are incredibly hot.

  Truth be told, that rule lasted with me until, three weeks later, at a resort on Grand Cayman, a gorgeous Latina with long, black hair, succulent lips, large breasts and exquisitely small ass walked past me, in a string bikini and thong.
 Walking alone on the resort's pool deck, the hottie looked down at me in my Speedo bathing suit and blew me a kiss.
 I saw her large brown eyes glance at my tanned, athletic chest, and the large bulge of my tight swimsuit.
 As I scampered to my feet from my poolside deck chair and went after her, I had no idea I was chasing an 18 year old.
 I found out her age when she was stripping nude for me in my suite, and I had a choice -- apply the rule and avoid girls her age, or fuck the nude, sexy Latina.
 What, I didn't get rich by being stupid.
 I fucked her extremely hard for a few hours, even making her cry by the end because she was so sore.
 And unlike that girl Payton, the nameless Latina wasn't a bitch about it when I was finally done with her!
-Report_Story #1